-Whole grains are easy to cook on the stovetop (as you would cook rice or pasta), or in a countertop steamer.
-I always cook one pound (2½ cups) of whole grains at a time (as much as my steamer will hold), since they keep well — refrigerated or frozen.
+Whole grains are easy to cook on the stovetop, just as you would cook rice or pasta.
+I always cook one pound (2½ cups) of whole grains at a time, since they keep well — refrigerated or frozen.
 Leftovers can be reheated in a microwave or used in salads.
-I make my own “instant grains” by packaging ½-1 cup portions in baggies and storing them in the freezer.
+I make my own "instant grains" by packaging ½-1 cup portions in baggies and storing them in the freezer.
 They take a minute or less to thaw in the microwave.

-Ignore the instructions on packages of whole grains — use the charts below instead.
+You can ignore the instructions on packages of whole grains and use the chart below instead.
 The first time you cook a new grain, check them 5-10 minutes before the end of the cooking time to make sure they are not getting mushy.
-If they aren’t tender enough to suit you at the end of the recommended time, cook a little longer.
+If they aren't tender enough to suit you at the end of the recommended time, cook a little longer.
 You do not need to rinse or pre-soak whole grains.

 Cook grains in bouillon or other flavored liquid; 1 cup bouillon = 1 cup water + 1 bouillon cube or 1 teaspoon bouillon granules, or 1 cup of any other flavored liquid of your choice.
 If you don't use bouillon that contains salt, be sure to add a little salt to the cooking liquid.
 Whole grains cooked without salt taste hopelessly flat.
 Vegetable or chicken flavored bouillon yields neutral-flavored grains that can be used for anything – breakfast cereal, main dishes, salads or desserts.